saikat-says-cool/sentivibe/docs/TECHNICAL_DOCUMENTATION.md

 *   **Prompt Construction:**
     *   **System Prompt:** Dynamically generated based on persona, including instructions for information prioritization, adherence to response length, explicit word count targets, and **Markdown link formatting**.
     *   **Analysis Context:** Formats `analysisResult` (video details, sentiment, themes, summary, top 10 raw comments, creator name, thumbnail URL) into a dedicated string.
+    *   **Custom Q&A Context:** A new section is added to the `fullContext` string, including the `customQaResults` if available, allowing the chat AI to reference these pre-generated answers.
     *   **External Context:** Integrates the received `externalContext` into the user's prompt, clearly labeled.
     *   **Conversation History:** Appends formatted `chatMessages` to maintain conversational flow.
     *   **User Message:** Includes the current `userMessage`.